 Unrealistic Promises of High Returns

-One of the key red flags to watch out for when dealing with CoinCap is the promise of unrealistic returns on investments.
+One of the key red flags to watch out for when dealing with CoinCap is the promise of unrealistic investment returns.

 Scammers often lure unsuspecting individuals by offering lucrative investment opportunities with guaranteed high returns.

-However, in the world of cryptocurrency, such promises are often too good to be true.
+However, in cryptocurrency, such promises are often too good to be true.

 Requests for Personal Information or Login Credentials